mk1366/Capstone-Client/README.md

 ## Future Goals

-Eventually, I would like to use Redux state management tool, to allow users to be able to exchange products with multiple users and a payment method to purchase the products.
+Eventually, I would like to use Redux state management tool, to move data and UI states to Redux store from React components.
+Implement different actions like fetching product from API, adding items to cart, removing from cart with Redux.
 In addition, I will like to add a functionality to be able to upload an image.

 ## [License](LICENSE)